patrick-llgc/Learning-Deep-Learning/paper_notes/mono_depth_video_in_the_wild.md

 #### Notes
 - In detail, how was the lens correction regressed?
 - See interview with the CEO of isee [on this paper](https://medium.com/syncedreview/google-ai-unsupervised-depth-estimation-for-arbitrary-videos-51d97ec0d70).
+- Q: Can we project the intermediate representation (3D points) to BEV instead of back to camera plane for loss calculation?
+This would eliminate the need for using occlusion-aware loss.